spujol/slicer.org/index.markdown

 # Callouts - Community ======================================================
 community_callout_title: <b> 3D Slicer </b> Community
 community_callout_description: 3D Slicer is supported by a growing international user and developer community. <br> To acknowledge 3D Slicer as a platform, please see the <a href="https://www.slicer.org/wiki/CitingSlicer">Citing Slicer</a>.
-community_callout_button_text: Learn more about 3D Sclier Community
+community_callout_button_text: Learn more about 3D Slicer Community

 # Footer ======================================================
 foot_note: Content of this site is Copyright 2020 BWH and 3D Slicer contributors, unless otherwise noted. <br> Contact <a href="mailto:webmaster@bwh.harvard.edu">webmaster@bwh.harvard.edu</a> for questions about the use of this site's content.